zagorad/Election_Analysis/README.md

     - Calculate the percentage of voted for each candidate.

   ## **Challenge Summary**
-  The challeger summer shows that there was a total of 369, 711 total votes.
+  The challenge summery shows that there was a total of 369, 711 total votes.
 The winner was Diana DeGette with 73.8% votes, which totals 272,892, the second was Charles Casper Stockham with 23% votes, which totals 85,213 and in third place was Raymon Anthony Doane 3.1%, which totals 11,606.